 about exchange rates, sovereign risk and economic activity in the country.

-(a) Discuss in detail the role played in this slowdown and financial pressures by: the Fed talk about tapering; the slowdown of China; the end of the commodity super-cycle; the loosening of monetary and fiscal policy in the boom years; the move away from market oriented reforms and towards state capitalism; the middle income trap; the lack of second generation reforms; rising political risks in many emerging markets; lack of decoupling from growth weakness in advanced economies.
+(a) Discuss in detail the role played in this slowdown and financial pressures by: the Fed likely exit from zero policy rate; the slowdown of China; the end of the commodity super-cycle; the loosening of monetary, credit and fiscal policy in the boom years; the move away from market oriented reforms and towards state capitalism; the middle income trap; the lack of second generation reforms; rising political risks in many emerging markets.

 (b) Which emerging market economies are most at risk and why?
 Which are the stronger ones?
 Consider current account balances and their financing (via debt versus equity, short versus longer term liabilities, foreign versus domestic currency liabilities), fiscal balances and public debt, credit creation, savings and investment, growth, inflation, social and political stability, upcoming elections.